 The Complainant is Arcelormittal (SA), Luxembourg, represented by Nameshield, France.

-The disputed domain name <arcelormittal-lu.com> is registered with 1&1 IONOS Inc. (the “Registrar”).
+The disputed domain name <areclromittal.com> is registered with Hosting Concepts B.V. d/b/a Openprovider (the “Registrar”).

-The Center appointed Knud Wallberg as the sole panelist in this matter on December 24, 2019.
+The Center appointed Mihaela Maravela as the sole panelist in this matter on February 17, 2020.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

-The Complainant is a steel producing company and is a market leader in steel for use in automotive, construction, household appliances and packaging with operations in more than 60 countries.
+The Complainant is one of the largest steel producing companies in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging with operations in more than 60 countries.

-The disputed domain name was registered on November 20, 2019, and currently resolves to a blank website.
+The disputed domain name was registered on January 9, 2020 and directs to an error page.